etrandafir93/event-driven-microservices-playground/ADL/ADR_#10__Order_Service_DDD_and_Hexagonal_Architecture.md

 We will decouple the core domain from the infrastructure layer through clear boundaries, and ensure the correct source code dependency.

+Finally, we'll use the **Adapter** pattern to interact with external systems, both for incoming and outgoing messages.

 ## Consequences

 - Increased complexity vs. maintainability – Applying DDD and Hexagonal Architecture